Tullyvallen massacre: Aftermath

-A caller to the BBC claimed responsibility for the attack on behalf of the "South Armagh Republican Action Force" or "South Armagh Reaction Force", saying it was retaliation for "the assassinations of fellow Catholics".
-The Irish Times reported on 10 September: "The Provisional IRA has told the British government that dissident members of its organisation were responsible" and "stressed that the shooting did not have the consent of the organisation's leadership".
+A caller to the BBC claimed responsibility on behalf of the "South Armagh Republican Action Force" or "South Armagh Reaction Force", saying the attack was retaliation for "the assassinations of fellow Catholics".
+The Irish Times reported on 10 September that "The Provisional IRA has told the British government that dissident members of its organisation were responsible" and "stressed that the shooting did not have the consent of the organisation's leadership".

-In response to the attack, the Orange Order called for the creation of a legal militia (or "Home Guard") to deal with republican paramilitaries.
-The attack triggered a sudden expansion of loyalist paramilitaries' activities in Scotland, whose supporters were crucial in supplying weapons and funds to them.
+In response, the Orange Order called for the creation of a legal militia or "Home Guard" to counter republican paramilitaries.
+The attack also triggered a sudden expansion of loyalist paramilitary activity in Scotland, whose supporters were important suppliers of weapons and funds.

 Some of the rifles used in the attack were later used in the Kingsmill massacre in January 1976, when ten Protestant workmen were killed.
-Like the Tullyvallen massacre, it was claimed by the "South Armagh Reaction Force" (a cover name for IRA operatives in some operations at the time) as retaliation for the killing of Catholics elsewhere.
+As with Tullyvallen, the Kingsmill attack was claimed by the "South Armagh Reaction Force", a cover name used by IRA operatives in some operations at the time, as retaliation for killings of Catholics elsewhere.

 In November 1977, 22-year-old Cullyhanna man John Anthony McCooey was convicted of driving the gunmen to and from the scene and of IRA membership.
 He was also convicted of involvement in the killings of UDR soldier Joseph McCullough—chaplain of Tullyvallen Orange lodge—in February 1976, and UDR soldier Robert McConnell in April 1976.

+Orange Victims Day

+In 2018, the Orange Order designated 1 September as "Orange Victims Day", as an annual day of remembrance and reflection for members of the Loyal Orders killed during the Troubles.